swiftlang/swift-evolution/proposals/0311-task-locals.md

 These APIs serve their purpose well, however they are incompatible with Swift Concurrency's task-focused model.
 Even if actors and asynchronous functions execute on dispatch queues, no capability to carry values over multiple queues is given, which is necessary to work well with Swift Concurrency, as execution may hop back and forth between queues.

 ## Intended use-cases

 It is important to keep in mind the intended use case of this API.
-Task local values are not indented to replace passing passing parameters where doing so explicitly is the right tool for the job.
-Please note that task local storage is more expensive to access than parameters passed explicitly.
-They also are "invisible" in API, so take care to avoid accidentally building APIs which absolutely must have some task local value set when they are called as this is very suprising and hard to debug behavior.
+Task-local values are not indented to replace passing parameters where doing so explicitly is the right tool for the job.
+Please note that task-local storage is more expensive to access than parameters passed explicitly.
+They also are "invisible" in API, so take care to avoid accidentally building APIs which absolutely must have some task local value set when they are called, as this is very surprising and hard to debug.

-Only use task local storage for auxiliary _metadata_ or "_execution scoped configuration_", like mocking out some runtime bits for the duration of a _specific call_ but not globally, etc.
+Only use task-local storage for auxiliary _metadata_ or "_execution scoped configuration_", like mocking out some runtime bits for the duration of a _specific call_ but not globally, etc.

 ### Use case: Distributed Tracing & Contextual Logging

 > This section refers to [Apple/Swift-Distributed-Tracing](https://github.com/apple/swift-distributed-tracing)

-Building complex server side systems is hard, especially as they are highly concurrent (serving many thousands of users concurrently) and distributed (spanning multiple services and nodes).
+Building complex server-side systems is hard, especially as they are highly concurrent (serving many thousands of users concurrently) and distributed (spanning multiple services and nodes).
 Visibility into such system–i.e. if it is performing well, or lagging behind, dropping requests, or for some kinds of requests experiencing failures–is crucial for their successful deployment and operation.

 #### Contextual Logging

 Developers instrument their server side systems using logging, metrics and distributed tracing to gain some insight into how such systems are performing.
-Improving such observability of back-end systems is crucial to their success, yet also very tedious to manually propagate the context.x
+Improving such observability of back-end systems is crucial to their success, yet also very tedious to manually propagate the context.

 Today developers must pass context explicitly, and with enough cooperation of libraries it is possible to make this process relatively less painful, however it adds a large amount of noise to the already noisy asynchronous functions: